The Nutcracker: Tchaikovsky: The Nutcracker Suite, Op. 71a

 Tchaikovsky made a selection of eight of the numbers from the ballet before the ballet's December 1892 première, forming The Nutcracker Suite, Op.
 71a, intended for concert performance.
 The suite was first performed, under the composer's direction, on 19 March 1892 at an assembly of the Saint Petersburg branch of the Musical Society.
 The suite became instantly popular, with almost every number encored at its premiere, while the complete ballet did not begin to achieve its great popularity until after the George Balanchine staging became a hit in New York City.
-The suite became very popular on the concert stage, and was excerpted in Disney's Fantasia, omitting the two movements prior to the Dance of the Sugar Plum Fairy.
+The suite became very popular on the concert stage, and was excerpted in Disney's Fantasia, omitting the Miniature Overture and the March.
 The outline below represents the selection and sequence of the Nutcracker Suite made by the composer:

 Grainger: Paraphrase on Tchaikovsky's Flower Waltz, for solo piano

 The Paraphrase on Tchaikovsky's Flower Waltz is a successful piano arrangement from one of the movements from The Nutcracker by the pianist and composer Percy Grainger.